-- End-users shall have the right to access and distribute information and content, use and provide applications and services, and use terminal equipment of their choice, irrespective of the end-user's or provider's location or the location, origin or destination of the information, content, application or service, via their internet access service. - This paragraph is without prejudice to Union law, or national law that complies with Union law, related to the lawfulness of the content, applications or services. - 2.
-Agreements between providers of internet access services and end-users on commercial and technical conditions and the characteristics of internet access services such as price, data volumes or speed, and any commercial practices conducted by providers of internet access services, shall not limit the exercise of the rights of end-users laid down in paragraph 1
+End-users shall have the right to access and distribute information and content, use and provide applications and services, and use terminal equipment of their choice, irrespective of the end-user's or provider's location or the location, origin or destination of the information, content, application or service, via their internet access service.

+This paragraph is without prejudice to Union law, or national law that complies with Union law, related to the lawfulness of the content, applications or services.

+2. Agreements between providers of internet access services and end-users on commercial and technical conditions and the characteristics of internet access services such as price, data volumes or speed, and any commercial practices conducted by providers of internet access services, shall not limit the exercise of the rights of end-users laid down in paragraph 1

-As part of the self-assessment questionnaire that was sent to all IAS providers, respondents were asked to submit information pertaining to the technical and commercial practices in the context of their impact on end-users.
+As part of the self-assessment questionnaire sent to all IAS providers, respondents were asked to submit information pertaining to the technical and commercial practices in the context of their impact on end-users.

-The MCA also monitored the commercial and technical conditions related to the provision of Internet access services by checking all the publicly available information primarily available on IAS providers' web pages including relevant terms and conditions and other material.
-This exercise was first carried out between 2016 and 2017 and the MCA has since ensured that compliance is maintained.
+The MCA also monitored the commercial and technical conditions related to the provision of Internet access services by checking all the publicly available information primarily available on IAS providers' web pages, including relevant terms and conditions and other material.
+Such monitoring is an ongoing activity to ensure that compliance is maintained.

-The self-assessment questionnaire sent to all the providers of fixed and mobile broadband IAS requested information about the traffic management practices they apply, and about their products ranges to which they apply volume data caps.
+The self-assessment questionnaire sent to all fixed and mobile broadband IAS providers requested information about the traffic management practices they apply, and about their products ranges to which they apply volume data caps.
 The MCA also queried about the potential existence of commercial practices that IAS providers may offer to their subscribers which may, in the long term, have an impact on end-users' rights.
 From this market research, the following main findings emerge:

-- i. none of the operators engaged in traffic management practices that are in breach of the EU Regulation; and - ii. none of the operators engaged in commercial practices that may restrict end-users' rights to choose and transmit content of their choice.
+- i. none of the operators engaged in traffic management practices that are in breach of the EU Regulation, however an investigation on the blocking of some IP addresses is ongoing; and - ii. none of the operators engaged in commercial practices that may restrict end-users' rights to choose and transmit content of their choice.